verrynatalia/verrynatalia/index.markdown

 layout: home
 ---

-I am a graduate student in Human-Computer Interaction at the [Rochester Institute of Technology][RIT], specializing in instructional technology.
-My focus is on creating online courses that enhance the learning experience of adult learners in both academic and professional contexts.
+I am a graduate student in Human-Computer Interaction at the [Rochester Institute of Technology][RIT], specializing in educational technology.
+My focus is on creating computer-based instruction for adult learners in both academic and professional contexts.

-I strive to employ evidence-based instructional techniques, appropriate media types and interactivity approaches in the design of new online courses.
+I strive to employ evidence-based instructional techniques, appropriate media types, and interactivity approaches when building new online courses.

 [LinkedIn][linkedin] \| [Twitter][twitter] \| [Medium][medium]